utkarshp845/leads-by-pandey/README.md

-# Pandey Solutions - AI Sales Mentor
+# Leads by Pandey

 A professional lead generation strategy tool powered by AI.
-Get personalized 5-piece strategies for your prospects with Mr. Pandey, your AI sales mentor.
+Generate personalized 5-piece strategies for your prospects with Mr. Pandey, your AI sales mentor.

 ## Features